BOJ may hold fire as softer yen, trade truce offer respite

 But Governor Haruhiko Kuroda is likely to reinforce the central bank's readiness to act if signs grow that the economy is losing momentum to push up inflation to its 2% target, analysts said.

-Some market players bet the central bank could modify its forward guidance - or a pledge on future monetary policy - and strengthen its commitment to keep interest rates ultra-low.
+The central bank could modify its forward guidance - or a pledge on future monetary policy - and strengthen its commitment to keep interest rates ultra-low, though any such change will be defined as more a fine-tuning of communication than an expansion of stimulus, sources have told Reuters.

-Many analysts expect the BOJ to refrain from aggressive steps, such as a deepening of negative rates.
-Japan's economy grew an annualised 1.3% in April-June and is expected to have sustained an expansion in the third quarter as robust domestic demand made up for some of the weakness in exports.
+Many analysts expect the BOJ to refrain from more aggressive steps, such as a deepening of negative rates, as the economy is seen sustaining a moderate expansion with robust domestic demand making up for some of the weakness in exports.

-"With the dollar trading firmly against the yen, digging deeper into negative interest rate territory may just further erode bank earnings and destabilise the financial system," said Katsunori Kitakura, a strategist at Sumitomo Mitsui Trust Asset Management.
+"There's no clear reason for the BOJ to act now," said Tomoyuki Shimoda, a former Bank official who is now an economics professor at Hitotsubashi University.

-"These potential side effects make it very difficult for the BOJ to take further accommodative action," he said.
+"Capital expenditure is firm and while inflation is soft, it's hard to judge that Japan's economy has lost momentum (to hit the BOJ's price goal)," he said.

 At its two-day meeting ending on Thursday, the BOJ is widely expected to maintain a pledge to guide short-term interest rates at -0.1% and the 10-year government bond yield around 0%.